runeanielsen/personal_website/content/posts/cookie-based-authentication-in-aspnetcore.md

 Install-Package Microsoft.AspNetCore.Mvc
 ```

 Download the NuGet packages and go to the "Startup.cs" file.
-Inside of the "Startup.cs" file, find the method named **Configure.** Add the following code to set up the middleware. <span style="text-decoration: underline;">You are not required configure the middleware exactly as shown below, you should configure it to suit your needs</span>.
+Inside of the "Startup.cs" file, find the method named **Configure.** Add the following code to set up the middleware.
+You are not required configure the middleware exactly as shown below, you should configure it to suit your needs.

 ```C#
 app.UseCookieAuthentication(new CookieAuthenticationOptions()